myscale/myscaledb-client/docs/source/introduction.rst

 Introduction
 ============

-`myscaledb-client` is an async/sync http(s) ClickHouse client for python 3.6+ supporting type conversion in both directions, streaming, lazy decoding on select queries, and a fully typed interface.
+`myscaledb-client` is an async/sync http(s) MyScale client for python 3.6+ supporting type conversion in both directions, streaming, lazy decoding on select queries, and a fully typed interface.

 MyScale is a vector database built on the top of ClickHouse.
-To support vector data, we added a new data type called `FixedArray`.
-We forked and modified `aiochclient`_ to support the new data type, and also provide synchronous client for ClickHouse.
+We forked and modified `aiochclient`_ to support vector related queries, and also add a synchronous client.
+Since MyScale is compatible with ClickHouse, `myscaledb-client` can be also used as a ClickHouse client.

 .. _aiochclient: https://github.com/maximdanilchenko/aiochclient/

-Use `myscaledb-client` for a simple interface into your ClickHouse deployment.
+Use `myscaledb-client` for a simple interface into your MyScale/ClickHouse deployment.

 Requirements
 ------------